ec-jrc/lisflood-model/3_03_optLISFLOOD_reservoirs/index.md

 | TabNormalOutflowQ | rnormq.txt  | normal outflow     | $[m^3]$ |             |
 | TabNonDamagingOutflowQ | rndq.txt    | non-damaging outflow | $[m^3]$ |             |

-When you create the map with the reservoir sites, pay special attention to the following: if a reservoir is on the most downstream cell (i.e. the outflow point, see Figure below), the reservoir routine may produce erroneous output.
+When you create the map with the reservoir sites, pay special attention to the following: if a reservoir is on the most downstream cell (i.e. the outlet of the catchment, see Figure below), the reservoir routine may produce erroneous output.
 In particular, the mass balance errors cannot be calculated correctly in that case.
 The same applies if you simulate only a sub-catchment of a larger map (by selecting the subcatchment in the mask map).
 This situation can usually be avoided by extending the mask map donwstream by one cell in downstream direction.

 ![Placement of the reservoirs](../media/image42.png)

-***Figure:*** *Placement of the reservoirs: reservoirs on the outflow point (left) result in erroneous behavior of the reservoir routine.*
+***Figure:*** *Placement of the reservoirs: reservoirs on the outlet (left) result in erroneous behavior of the reservoir routine.*

 ### Preparation of settings file

 All in- and output files need to be defined in the settings file.
 If you are using a default LISFLOOD settings template, all file definitions are already defined in the `lfbinding` element.
 Just make sure that the map with the reservoir locations is in the "maps" directory, and all tables in the "tables" directory.
-Finally, you have to tell LISFLOOD that you want to simulate reservoirs!
+Finally, you have to tell LISFLOOD that you want to simulate reservoirs.
 To do this, add the following statement to the `lfoptions` element:

 ```xml
 	<setoption name="simulateReservoirs" choice="1" />